 As people get older, their schedules begin to change, and as a result their sleep patterns have to be modified.
 This is one of the reasons why seniors in particular are more prone to developing sleep disorders.
-Because May is dedicated to improving sleep, there are agencies and senior groups that are promoting not only general senior nursing care and health, but also informing seniors of the risks associated with sleep deprivation.
+There are agencies and senior groups that are promoting not only general senior nursing care and health, but also informing seniors of the risks associated with sleep deprivation.

 How to Improve Sleep Quality

 Most importantly, lack of sleep can be extremely detrimental to a senior’s health and well-being.
 The good news is that there are choices that can help a senior improve their sleeping habits.
 Some of the other factors that can help to improve sleep are:

 - Comfortable environment

 Purchasing a new mattress at least every 4 to 7 years can also improve your loved one’s quality of sleep.
 An old mattress can get tears and begin to sag after some time, and these maladies can affect a person’s ability to get and remain comfortable while they sleep.